What is the meaning of weasel coffee?

 Did you know that ferrets have a keen sense of smell and only consume the tastiest coffee beans from the coffee tree?
 There are no pests, cracks, scrapes, or plastic sticking to the outside of those mature seeds.
 So, via this professional weasel, weasel coffee is the most carefully selected coffee beans, the best quality beans.

 Weasel coffee has a unique, wonderful flavor from a labor-intensive and time-consuming harvesting and production procedure.
 As a result, it is costly.
-The price of farmed mink coffee varies from 20,000,000 VND/kg to 70,000,000 VND/kg regularly.
+Farmed mink coffee prices vary regularly from 20,000,000 VND/kg to 70,000,000 VND/kg.

 The process of making weasel coffee